 IV.
 Courses at other institutions:

 The classes below would be useful for the study of New Media, but are not required.
-Should students take one of these classes the Director of Undergraduate Studies will approve them as Communication Studies credit.
+Should students take one of these classes, the Director of Undergraduate Studies will approve them for COMM credit.
 Since these courses are taught at another university, faculty in Media Production will evaluate the appropriateness on an ongoing basis.

 ISIS (Duke):